 1: OVERALL HEALTH AND WELLNESS OF EMPLOYEES

-2: GROWTH IN SAFETY PROFESSIONALS POSITIONS
+2: GROWTH IN SAFETY PROFESSIONAL POSITIONS

 With the increase of workplace accidents and fatalities on the rise, there is an increase in the cost to employers, both with liability and insurance.
 So it is no surprise that there is a new demand for safety specialists to help decrease death and accidents.
-Last year in 2017, the Bureau of Labor Statistics, reported a 14 percent increase in the number of safety management jobs openings.
+Last year in 2017, the Bureau of Labor Statistics reported a 14 percent increase in the number of safety management job openings.

 3: USING SAFETY STATISTICS IN NEW WAYS

 Along with the growth in the professional safety area, we are starting to see a shift in the way safety statistics are used.
 The National Institute of Occupational Safety and Health is beginning to look into models such as forecasting, or predictive models, to help combat the growing number of workplace deaths.
-They believe by using past data in this new way; they can be proactive in preventing (or significantly reducing) workplace injuries.
+They believe by using past data in this new way, they can be proactive in preventing (or significantly reducing) workplace injuries.

 4: IMPLEMENTING NEW MANAGEMENT SYSTEMS